Open to healthcare IT & Epic analyst roles

 I learn by shipping.

-M.S. in Computer Science from Virginia Commonwealth University (3.8 GPA), B.S. from Valley View University.
-Before pivoting to cloud, I spent a year at EFT Corporation building backend systems for live financial transactions — authentication, audit logging, and SQL optimization across thousands of daily operations.
+Healthcare IT professional with a Master’s in Computer Science from Virginia Commonwealth University (3.8 GPA) and a B.S. from Valley View University.
+Before clinical software, I spent a year at EFT Corporation on backend systems for live financial transactions: authentication, audit logging, and SQL optimization across thousands of daily operations.

 Contact